capn-freako/agda_misc/simple_essence.lagda.md

                }
     }

-record Scalable (A : Set) : Set where infixl 7 _⊛_  -- Just matching associativity/priority of `_*_`.
+record Scalable (A : Set a) : Set ℓ where infixl 7 _⊛_  -- Just matching associativity/priority of `_*_`.
   field
     _⊛_ : § → A → A